Spring Bulbs Table Settings

 Simple Syrup: Bring 2 cups water and 2 cups sugar to a boil.
 Reduce heat, simmer 5 minutes, and let cool.
 Makes about 3 cups.

-Indoor Party: Paper Wall Medallions
+Paper Wall Medallions

 Create gorgeous pleated paper medallions that look like big blooms.
 Arrange different-size medallions into a collage.
 For additional decoration, wrap books in the springy papers.